coostdocs/codoc/content/en/co/flag.md

 ### Prohibit config items from being generated in the config file

-Flags beginning with `.`, are **hidden flags**, which will not be present in the config file, but can be found with the `--` command in command line.
+Flags whose comments start with `.`, are **hidden flags**, which will not be present in the config file, but can be found with the `--` command in command line.
 A flag with an empty comment is completely invisible and will neither be generated in the config file nor be found with the `--` command.

 ```cpp
 DEF_bool(x, false, ".say something here");